anirudh-dubey/Tic-Tac-Toe/README.md

-this is a project demonstrating tic tac toe application
+this is a project demonstrating tic tac toe application. by anirudh dubey